-Yes, I know, I’m on a bike kick these days with the blog.
-But it’s prime bike to work season, so I just can’t help it!
-I already got up on my soapbox about why you should bike to work, so now let’s talk about what you actually need to get out there (besides a bike, of course).
+I already got up on my soapbox about why you should bike to work, so now let’s talk about what you actually need to start biking to work (besides a bike, of course).

 Honestly, the first thing may be kind of limiting: a safe route.

-Google is not always the most reliable when it comes to streets that are actually good for biking – it has routed me onto a six-lane road instead of aforementioned street with a bike lane, so do your research.
-Scope out the route in your car or try it on the weekend on a bike to see if you feel comfortable and to explore side streets that may be safer.
+Google is not always the most reliable when it comes to streets that are actually good for biking – it has routed me onto a six-lane road instead of a street with a bike lane, so do your research.
+Scope out the route in your car ahead of time or try it on the weekend on a bike to see if you feel comfortable and to explore side streets that may be safer.